A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Season Stats

-- Green has 825 receiving yards on 50 receptions (83 targets), with three touchdowns, averaging 51.6 yards per game.
+- This season Green has 50 catches (on 83 targets) for 825 yards and three touchdowns, averaging 51.6 yards per game.

-- Green has been the target of 83 of his team's 552 passing attempts this season, or 15.0% of the target share.
+- So far this season, 15.0% of the 552 passes thrown by his team have gone Green's way.

 - Green has seen the ball thrown his way 15 times in the red zone this season, 19.7% of his team's 76 red zone pass attempts.